metabase/metabase/enterprise/frontend/src/embedding-sdk/dev.md

 ## E2E tests

-E2e tests for the sdk are currently done with storybook component tests.
+E2e tests for the sdk are currently done with cypress component tests.

 ```bash
 yarn test-cypress-open-component-sdk
 ```

+Cypress will use the built package, so we recommend running it together with either the watch or dev command.

 ## Use the local build in a project